vijopv83/VisualRegressionTester/README.md

   Seamless login/logout flow with instant panel updates—no reloads.

 - **About Us Overlay:**
   Modern, responsive card with a feature table and a visually rich comparison of popular visual regression tools (Applitools, Percy, BackstopJS, etc.).
-Fully themed for light and dark mode.
-No infinite scroll—content is curated and always readable.
+Scroll—content is curated and always readable.

 - **Visual Regression Parameters Panel:**
   All parameters are grouped in a right-side accordion panel.
 Toggle UI states (typography, layout, effects, form, image, Canvas/WebGL, etc.) with instant UI and URL sync for reproducibility.